 Changes to UK anti-money laundering measures

-On 26 June 2017 changes will be made to UK anti-money laundering measures to help prevent money laundering and terrorist financing.
-It’ll increase the transparency of who owns and controls companies in the UK.
-This legislation will make changes to current requirements about people with significant control (PSC) information.
+On 26 June 2017 changes were made to UK anti-money laundering measures to help prevent money laundering and terrorist financing.
+It increases the transparency of who owns and controls companies in the UK.
+This legislation made changes to current requirements about people with significant control (PSC) information.

 Impact on companies

-From 26 June PSC information won’t be updated on the confirmation statement (CS01).
-Instead, you’ll need to tell us on forms PSC01 to PSC09 whenever there’s a change.
-You’ll have 14 days to update your register and another 14 days to send the information to us.
+From 26 June PSC information isn’t updated on the confirmation statement (CS01).
+Instead, you need to tell us on forms PSC01 to PSC09 whenever there’s a change.
+You have 14 days to update your register and another 14 days to send the information to us.

 Changes to exemptions

 DTR5 companies are exempt from requirements to hold information about their PSC.
-From 26 June these exemptions will change, and you may need to provide PSC information.
+From 26 June these exemptions changed, and you may need to provide PSC information.
 If your company’s traded on an EEA or Schedule 1 specified market, it’s still exempt.
-If your company isn’t exempt, you’ll need to send PSC information to us when changes take place.
+If your company isn’t exempt, you need to send PSC information to us when changes take place.